remoteintech/remote-jobs/company-profiles/core-apps.md

 GoExpo can be utilized to fill a simple gap in your event technology ecosystem, or can be the complete source for all of your event management needs.
 GoExpo offers several packages and modules from an interactive floor plan and exhibitor directory, to booth applications and invoicing.

-The platform also includes an ecommerce shopping cart to generate revenue for booth and sponsorship sales.
+The platform also includes an e-commerce shopping cart to generate revenue for booth and sponsorship sales.
 To complete the technology ecosystem, GoExpo provides session/speaker data management along with an attendee planner and matchmaking networking tool.

 APIs, webservices, and iFrames are provided free of charge to display your event information, all of which also passes over to our mobile app and wayfinders for consistency across the board.
 There are no fees for seat licenses with GoExpo and all of the training and support is provided by our dedicated Account Manager.